lubgr/tsym/README.md

     std::cout << a + b*fraction << std::endl;
 }
 ```
+Variable names and subscripts must be ASCII characters or numbers.
+A variable name can't start with
+a number, curly braces around the subscript can be omitted when it's only one character.
+Implicit
-Implicit constructors are available for `int` and `double` arguments, such that intuitive
+constructors are available for `int` and `double` arguments, such that intuitive calculations are
-calculations are possible:
+possible:
 ```c++
 tsym::Var a("a");
 tsym::Var b; /* Initialized to zero by default constructor. */